top of page

 Have a question that isn't addressed below?
 Email us anytime at contact@excelsiorflorida.com or call 855-720-2333.

 Q: The USFWS declined to list the gopher tortoise as a federally protected species in late 2022.
 Does this change the requirements for gopher tortoise protection in Florida?
-A: Despite the implementation of the Florida FWC Gopher Tortoise Management Plan, tortoise populations across the state are still in decline.
-Although for now the gopher tortoise is not a federally protected species, it is still listed as a Threatened species in Florida and is still subject to protection.
+A: Despite the implementation of the Florida FWC Gopher Tortoise Management Plan, tortoise populations across the state of Florida are still in decline.
+Although for now, the gopher tortoise is not a federally protected species, it is still listed as a Threatened species in Florida and is still subject to protection.

 Q: Can we just leave a 50-foot area undisturbed around each burrow and proceed with development?
 A: No. Sufficient land cover must be made available for each tortoise to feed, bask, seek shade, and socialize.
 The tortoises must also be allowed unrestricted travel offsite.